-2021 2020
+2022 2021

-Balance on January 1 \$ 2,185 8,794
+Balance on January 1 \$ 4,686 2,185

-Impairment losses recognized 41,686 2,190
+Impairment losses recognized 12,431 41,686

-Impairment losses reversed (39,185) (8,799)
+Impairment losses reversed (9,299) (39,185)

-Balance on December 31 \$ 4,686 2,185
+Balance on December 31 \$ 7,818 4,686

-As of December 31, 2021 and 2020, the accounts receivable were not pledged.
+As of December 31, 2022 and 2021, the accounts receivable were not pledged.

-For further credit risk information, please refers to note 6(u).
+For further credit risk information, please refers to note 6(t).

 The Group entered into separate factoring agreements with different financial institutions to sell its trade receivables.
 Under the agreements, the Group does not have the responsibility to assume the default risk of the transferred trade receivables but is liable for the losses incurred on any business dispute.
 The Group derecognized the above trade receivables because it has transferred substantially all of the risks and rewards of their ownership, and it does not have any continuing involvement in them.
-As of December 31, 2021 and 2020, the Group sold its accounts receivable without recourse as follows:
+As of December 31, 2022 and 2021, the Group sold its accounts receivable without recourse as follows: